 - A. The SWM Site Plan & Report for the project site shall describe the future operation and maintenance responsibilities.
-The operation and maintenance description shall outline required routine maintenance actions and schedules necessary to ensure proper operation of the stormwater control facilities. - B. The SWM Site Plan & Report for the project site shall establish responsibilities for the continuing operating and maintenance of all proposed stormwater control facilities, consistent with the following principals: - If a development consists of structures or lots that are to be separately owned and in which streets, sewers, and other public improvements are to be dedicated to the Municipality, stormwater control facilities/BMPs may also be dedicated to and maintained by the Municipality. - 2.
+The operation and maintenance description shall outline required routine maintenance actions and schedules necessary to ensure proper operation of the stormwater control facilities. - B. The SWM Site Plan & Report for the project site shall establish responsibilities for the continuing operating and maintenance of all proposed stormwater control facilities, consistent with the following principals: - If a development consists of structures or lots that are to be separately owned and in which streets, sewers, and other public improvements are to be dedicated to the Municipality, stormwater control facilities/BMPs may, at the sole discretion of the Municipality, also be dedicated to and maintained by the Municipality.
+The Municipality is in no way obligated or required to accept maintenance responsibilities for any privately constructed stormwater management facilities. - 2.
 If a development site is to be maintained in a single ownership or if sewers and other public improvements are to be privately owned and maintained, then the ownership and maintenance of stormwater control facilities/BMPs shall be the responsibility of the owner or private management entity. - 3.
 Facilities, areas, or structures used as stormwater BMPs shall be enumerated as permanent real estate appurtenances and recorded as deed restrictions or easements that run with the land. - 4.
 The SWM Site Plan & Report shall be recorded as a restrictive deed covenant that runs with the land. - 5.
 The Municipality may take enforcement actions against an Applicant for failure to satisfy any provision of this Ordinance. - C. The Municipality, upon recommendation of the Municipal Engineer, shall make the final determination on the continuing maintenance responsibilities prior to final approval of the SWM Site Plan & Report.
 The Municipality may require a dedication of such facilities as part of the requirements for approval of the SWM Site Plan.
 Such a requirement is not an indication that the Municipality will accept the facilities.
-The Municipality reserves the right to accept or reject
+The Municipality reserves the right to accept or reject the ownership and operating responsibility for any portion of the stormwater management controls.

-- the ownership and operating responsibility for any portion of the stormwater management controls. - D. If the Municipality accepts ownership of stormwater BMPs, the Municipality may, at its discretion, require a fee from the Applicant to the Municipality to offset the future cost of inspections, operations, and maintenance. - E. It shall be unlawful to after or remove any permanent stormwater BMP required by an approved SWM Site Plan, or to allow the property to remain in a condition, which does not conform to an approved SWM Site Plan, unless the Municipality grants an exception in writing.
+- D. If the Municipality accepts ownership of stormwater BMPs, the Municipality may, at its discretion, require a fee from the Applicant to the Municipality to offset the future cost of inspections, operations, and maintenance.
+The amount of such fees, if any, shall be determined by the Township Engineer. - E. It shall be unlawful to alter or remove any permanent stormwater BMP required by an approved SWM Site Plan, or to allow the property to remain in a condition, which does not conform to an approved SWM Site Plan, unless the Municipality grants an exception in writing.